-In today’s world of constantly changing security vulnerabilities and new exploits, no system should be left unmonitored.
-Doing so will lead to a system compromise, potential data loss, ransomware, and any number of many other business impacting threats.
-A critical step in the monitoring of any system is regular external scanning of all resources.
+In today’s world of constantly changing security vulnerabilities and new exploits, no system should be left unmonitored, doing so would lead to a system compromise, potential data loss, ransomware, and any number of business-impacting threats.
+A critical step, in the monitoring of any system, is regular external scanning of all resources.

-This service allows the scheduling of consistent monitoring of any network accessible resource by the very latest and most up to date security monitoring platform available.
-No system that is exposed to the Internet is safe without continual security integrity monitoring.
-The world’s best System Admins and top security firms utilize these services to verify the integrity of their services and platforms.
+The Nessus service allows the scheduling of consistent monitoring of any network-accessible resource by the most up-to-date security monitoring platform available.
+Every system, exposed to the Internet, benefits from continual security monitoring.
+System administrators and security firms around the globe rely on this type of service to check routinely the integrity of their services and platforms.

 Nessus Remote Vulnerability Scanner

 The Nessus Remote Scan is an external vulnerability scanning software hosted offsite.
 It remotely scans all external-facing ports and searches for any communication with botnet-infected systems, or potential exploits from outside sources.
 The exploits used in the WannaCry ransomware attacks, for example, could have been easily discovered with a Nessus Remote Scan.
-A single host starts at $24.95.
+A single host starts at $24.95 per month.